aimee-mcneil-melville/ToDo-Full-Stack/README.md

 6. _As a user, I want to be able to write a comment to a file when I press `c` so that I can voice my opinion._
   - Here's your chance to practice with `fs.writeFile`!
-  - Don't get too fancy.
+  - Don't get too fancy at first.
 Just accept a line of input into a variable, and write that variable out again to a file called `data/comments.txt`.

 7. _As a user, I want to view the comments file when I press `v` so that I can see all the latest comments._
-  - Once you've got comment display working, try adding another comment.
+  - Once you have comment display working, try adding another comment.
 What happens to the first one?

-8. _As a user, I want my comments to be preserved so that I don't overwrite my last one with the latest one!_
+8. _As a user, I want my comments to be preserved so that I don't overwrite my last one with the latest one._
   - Here's a good use case for `fs.appendFile`.